ritza-co/abbey/article.md

 AWS_ACCESS_KEY_ID='<Carol's access key>' AWS_SECRET_ACCESS_KEY='<Carol's secret access key>' aws dynamodb scan --table-name Person --region eu-west-1
 ```

-`workspace/abbeytest/access.tf` will now be blank once more.
+And `workspace/abbeytest/access.tf` will now be blank once more.

 ## Delete your temporary administrator

 If you've been following along with this tutorial, delete user Bob, so that his administrator permissions cannot be exploited.

+### How exactly does Abbey work?

+Abbey has two components:
+- The Abbey web application
+- Your GitHub repository with the Terraform configuration files.

+Users and administrators interact with the app to request, approve, and revoke access.

+When Abbey approves access, the app commits code to the GitHub repository, which runs a GitHub Action to run `terraform apply` using the Terraform state that is kept securely in the Abbey web server.
+No administrators in your company can see the secrets in the state file, but Abbey administrators have access to all your company's secrets.

+Abbey organizes this process with the following concepts:
+- Workflow: How someone requests access and who approves them.
+- Policies: Whether someone should automatically be denied access, and when their access should be automatically revoked.

+### What are the benefits of Abbey over using Terraform alone?

+- Simplicity: The initial configuration of Abbey will take a while, but after that users can see all resources on a single page, and request access in a single click, while administrators can grant it in another click.
+You no longer need to rely solely on email.
+- Auditing: Abbey stores all access requests and changes in your GitHub repository as pull requests, actions, and code merges.
+You can use this as an audit history to know who had access to a resource at any point in time.
+- Reduction of human error: Since granting access is automated, administrators no longer have to adjust Terraform configuration files manually and then apply them.
+This reduces the chance that access will be incorrectly set.

+## Questions for Abbey
+- What does "Use this template — Create a new repository" do in GitHub?
+It seemed to have the same effect as forking the repository.
+If different, what extra stuff is it doing?
+If the same, why not use the fork button?
+- How exactly does the workflow work?
+- Where is the `terraform.tfstate` file kept?
+It's not in github.
+If it's kept in the Abbey server, then what's preventing Abbey admins from having full access to my company's access keys and performing harmful actions authenticated as me?
+- Where do I keep this GitHub repo in relation to my existing Terraform repository folder?
+- Why can't I manage user in Abbey website?
+It says `User metadata is unavailable.
+Set up Directory Sync to view user metadata`.
+- How do you stop using abbey without breaking terraform?
+- Is there localhost version of Abbey, like Terraform?
+- What can't it manage?
+I assume it can handle — users, groups, roles.
+But not databases, apps, secrets?

 ## Problems with Abbey
 Here are some problems/confusions I had as a new user trying to follow the tutorial for AWS:
-- Where is the `terraform.tfstate` file kept?
-It's not in github.
 - API Key <> API Token in their Settings page.
 Why are there two names?
 - Documentation on API Keys says there is a Developer tab, which doesn't exist.
 - Their documentation has language errors and should be run through a grammar checker:
   - "or when access should be revoke"
   - "write arbitrary rules via it's support of Open Policy Agent"
-- What does "Use this template — Create a new repository" do in GitHub?
-It seemed to have the same effect as forking the repository.
-If different, what extra stuff is it doing?
-If the same, why not use the fork button?
 - In the https://docs.abbey.io/getting-started/tutorials/aws-managing-access-to-iam-groups tutorial, they never tell you what to call the group you create in IAM, or to change the name in the `main.tf` file to match it, so the GitHub action will always fail whenever you commit.
 That tutorial will be broken until it's updated to include this.
-- Why can't I manage user in Abbey website?
-It says `User metadata is unavailable.
-Set up Directory Sync to view user metadata`.

 ## Todo
 - add diagrams
-- How do you stop using abbey without breaking terraform?
 - Is abbey hosted locally or on their servers?
 - What Abbey offers on top of this either in terms of
 - Extra features (more control)